cmfcmf/docusaurus-search-local/README.md

   indexPages: false, // whether to index static pages
   // /404.html is never indexed
   language: "en", // language of your documentation, see next section
-  docsOnlyMode: false // set this to true if you use docs onyl mode }
+  docsOnlyMode: false // set this to true if you use docs only mode }
 ```